logo

 That really depends on whether or not you have a well drafted partnership agreement or not.

-If other partners which to expel a person, this is difficult unless there is a written agreement ( in the case of a LLP0, a clause in the company’s Articles of Association) which states the circumstances under which a partner can be expelled.
+If other partners which to expel a person, this is difficult unless there is a written agreement ( in the case of a LLP, a clause in the company’s Articles of Association) which states the circumstances under which a partner can be expelled.
 Again, there may be a set procedure which will need to be followed but this will be specific to each individual business.

 If nothing is set out, the only answer may be to dissolve the partnership.

 If the business is not structured as a Limited Liability Partnership, the partnership will be automatically wound up, its assets sold and creditors paid off with the proceeds.
-This can, however, be avoided by having a written agreement in place
+This can, however, be avoided by having a written agreement in place.

 How our Lawyers help to resolve Business Partnership Disputes